whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 When you know what to look for, you will see how low our expectations are for each other in unhealthy cultures.
 But it doesn't need to be this way.
 To create healthy subcultures and eventually sovereign healthy cultures, we need to raise our standards!

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Support people in moments of "little need"</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #27<br/>Support people in moments of "little need"</div>
-<div class="rev-act-body">Daily life can be challenging and stressful for many people, making it difficult to join social movements, find time to reflect and grow, and enjoy life. cvssdfsdf</div></div>
+<div class="rev-act-body">Daily life can be challenging and stressful for many people, making it difficult to join social movements, find time to reflect and grow, and enjoy life. [xxx-FINISH]</div></div>

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #26<br/>Tell someone that you care about them and will show up for them in moments of big need</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Tell someone that you care about them and will show up for them in moments of big need</div>
 <div class="rev-act-body">One of the biggest causes of self-centeredness is the belief that a person is on their own, and can't trust others to come to their aid in times of need.
 Think of a friend or family member that you care about, and with whom you already have a mutually nourishing relationship.  and whom you would definitely help in moments of need -- whether they get sick, get in a car accident, get arrested, or lose their job.
 Find a private moment or invite them to a private conversation, look them in the eye, and tell them you care about them and would support them in moments of need.</div></div>

-#### Build a Healthy Subculture with Others

-If you've completed the revolutionary activities so far, you're well on your way to building a healthy subculture with others.
-You've practiced standing for what's right and supporting others when they take a stand.
-You've practiced giving generously and receiving graciously.
-You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.

-You've practiced noticing the Earth's gifts, and giving back to the Earth.
-You've questioned your assumptions and channeled your anger in productive ways.

-You've joined with other people into groups that continually share with each other, and where people can safely speak their heart.

-Building a healthy subculture with others can be challenging.
-I've failed several times, mostly due to my own blind spots.

-MAKE THIS AN EPIC RANT.
-IT's TIME to END THIS BULLSHIT

-In order for humans to have a culture, there have to be agreements on appropriate or inappropriate behavior, and systems of accountability.

-In unhealthy cultures, governments impose laws that define good and bad behavior.
-In subcultures, it's normal for an authority figure to impose the rules.
-For example, in a kids' sports team, the coach defines the rules for the kids.
-In corporations, the CEO defines the rules for the employees.
-The enforcement of these rules form the structure of the culture or subculture; the rules and their enforcement form the boundaries of what is acceptable or unacceptable.

-These "laws" or "rules" are simply descriptions or agreements of behavior that that the group accepts or doesn't accept.
-When you and others form a group where people commit to high standards of behavior, you're effectively creating your own law within your subculture.

-This is the ancient and instinctive source of natural law in human societies: when everyone embraces integrity and stands for what's right, people's high standards for good behavior become the laws they live by.

-"Integrity" is consistently recognized as the essence of something's structure.
-One engineering company defines _structural integrity_ as "the ability of a structure to withstand its intended load without experiencing failure."[xxx-arch struxure integrity] When a bridge or building "loses integrity," this means it is close to collapse.
-In psychology, integrity is related to someone's balance, wholeness, or solid sense of self.

-Integrity is likewise the essence of a healthy culture's structure.
-People can agree to live in a respectful way, but will they keep their agreements and actually uphold respectful boundaries?
-When integrity is widespread and people uphold their agreements for how to live, they can relax into that deep trust.

-Integrity is the complement of trust.
-For every way that people want to trust each other, there's a  kind of integrity.
-"Speaking the truth" and "keeping promises" are two forms of integrity, which are essential to forming trusting relationships.
-However, people in the same culture also expect each other to act in service even without promising to do so, and this is an essential aspect of trust.
-An infant trusts her mother to act in service without making any promise.
-Students trust their teacher to act in service.
-Patients expect their doctor to heal them instead of maximizing their profit.
-Leaders are expected to serve the people instead of corruptly serving themselves.
-I call this "integrity of service."

-When everyone stands for what's right as a normal way of life -- when that integrity of service is common -- then people can maintain that baseline of mutual respect, even in situations that their past agreements didn't foresee.
-I believe this explains the Haudenosaunee writer's statement that their "society was founded on concepts of moral justice, not statute law."

-When the law and justice are in conflict, which should a culture prioritize?
-When everyone stands for what's right continuously, they will consistently seek justice instead of mindlessly following their law.
-"Laws" or "rules" are simply agreements people make to help live in a good way, but in a healthy culture if the law and justice are in conflict, past agreements are never allowed to prevent justice when someone is threatened or attacked.

-This explains why deep integrity is so rare in unhealthy cultures.
-When authorities impose law, and forbid people from upholding the law they live by, they're actually forbidding integrity of service -- the deepest form of integrity.
-People may still be allowed to have some kinds of integrity, such as speaking the truth, or keeping promises, but in unhealthy cultures people are not allowed to act in service by confronting authorities' injustices.
-This aspect of integrity is forbidden.

-Thus the path to creating a healthy subculture involves holding yourself and others to a high standard of integrity, in secret if you must.
-Find like-minded people willing to commit to deep spiritual growth, and make agreements for how to relate to each other and the Earth in a respectful way.
-When you can hold each other to a high standard of integrity so that people consistently uphold the agreements and act in service, you'll be able to relax into that deep trust knowing you're surrounded by trustworthy people.

 #### Everything is a Skill, and Everything Can Be Practiced Without Guilt or Shame

 Feelings like shame or guilt are some of the biggest obstacles to deep personal growth.
-People can be very resistant to feedback because they don't want to be unfairly shamed or made to feel guilty by others.
+They can also make a person resistant to receiving feedback from others, making it difficult for people to hold each other to high standards of behavior.
+People can resist feedback because they don't want to be unfairly shamed or made to feel guilty.
 Even if the feedback is respectful, people can have subconscious shame or guilt from their childhood that gets triggered, and they can become defensive.

 Thus, to really hold yourself and others to a high standard and help people grow when they make a mistake, it is crucial to learn how to have personal growth without shame or guilt.